resulumit/representations/content/schedule.md

 #### 12 May 2021 | Wednesday | 18:00 CET
 [The expertise curse: How policy expertise can hinder responsiveness](https://www.representations.online/seminars/2021-spring-09-pereira/)
-Miguel Pereira & Patrik Öhberg, *University of Southern California & University of Gothenburg*
+Miguel M. Pereira & Patrik Öhberg, *University of Southern California & University of Gothenburg*

 #### 26 May 2021 | Wednesday | 18:00 CET
 [Women's blame, men's merit?
 An experimental test of the impact of performance information on the prevalence of political gender stereotypes in Flanders (Belgium)](https://www.representations.online/seminars/2021-spring-10-devroe/)